 Depending on the season, trains might run every 15-30 minutes, but in low season you might have to wait up to one hour.

 Cinque Terre is, without question, one of the most romantic hiking regions in the world.
 And walking around its trails is one of the best things to do in Cinque Terre.

 If you are fit and healthy, this is by far the most spectacular way to visit Cinque Terre.

-I strongly recommend you to wear some good trekking shoes and avoid hiking during the hottest hours of the day.
+I strongly recommend wearing some good trekking shoes and avoiding hiking during the hottest hours of the day.
 Mornings and late afternoons are the best time to walk, and you will also avoid most of the crowd.

 There are hundreds of trails around the mountains and you can take several routes.
-By following Il Sentiero Azzurro (Blue Trail), you will need roughly 5 to 6 hours to hike the entire distance, without counting the time to visit all 5 towns.
-The trail is roughly 11km long (6.8 miles).
+By following Il Sentiero Azzurro (Blue Trail), you will need roughly 5 to 6 hours to hike the entire distance, without counting the time to visit all five towns.
+The trail is approximately 11km long (6.8 miles).

-The path is split into 4 walks, but not all walks are always open.
+The path is split into four walks, but not all walks are always open.
 Make sure you check here before you go to avoid disappointment!